|

 speaking too loudly, too quickly,

-an obsession with weather apps,
+my rapidly shifting attention, an obsession with weather apps,

 and the muscle tightness, the edginess, reduced patience,